-The Liquidity Decree introduces a simplified and temporary instrument which can be used in order to enter into banking agreements for the purposes of articles 117, 125-bis, 126-quinquies and 126quinquies decies of the TUB.
-If the client gives its consent by way of a standard communication delivered through its own non-certified e-mail account (or other appropriate instrument), the agreements entered into with retail clients (pursuant to, and as defined under, Transparency Rules issued by the Bank of Italy e.g. consumers, professionals and enterprises), during the period between the entry into force of the Liquidity Decree and the end of the Covid-19 coronavirus outbreak (as resolved upon by the Italian Council of Ministers), will fulfil the requirements set forth under art.
+The Liquidity Decree introduces a simplified and temporary instrument which can be used in order to enter into banking agreements for the purposes of articles 117, 125-bis, 126-quinquies and 126quinquiesdecies of the TUB.
+If the client gives its consent by way of a standard communication delivered through its own non-certified e-mail account (or other appropriate instrument), the agreements entered into with retail clients (pursuant to, and as defined under, the Transparency Rules issued by the Bank of Italy e.g. consumers, professionals and microenterprises), during the period between the entry into force of the Liquidity Decree and the end of the Covid-19 coronavirus outbreak (as resolved upon by the Italian Council of Ministers), will fulfil the requirements set forth under art.
 20, par.
-1bis, first section of the Legislative Decree no. 82/2005 and become effective accordingly.
+1- bis, first section of the Legislative Decree no. 82/2005 and become effective accordingly.

-Please note that the abovementioned instrument is admissible to the extent that the relevant e-mail communication:
+Please note that the abovementioned instrument is admissible to the extent that the expression of consent sent by e-mail: